-The meaning is simple: Consciously or not, we are building the World of Tomorrow; creating the symbols of living; not each for himself, but all together.
+The meaning is simple: Consciously or not, we are building the World of Tomorrow; creating the symbols of living; not each for about half an hour.... himself, but all together.

 Hence the double theme of the fair...

 building the World of Tomorrow... and the interdependence of man....